Key takeaways

 Kidney injury

-Early case reports indicated that SGLT2 inhibitors may be associated with acute kidney injury, a sudden decrease in kidney function.
+Early case reports of sudden kidney injury with SGLT2 inhibitors raised concern that the drug category could cause a decrease in kidney function.
 However, subsequent investigation has seemed to dispel that concern somewhat.
 Because Farxiga can cause one to urinate more and excessive urination can lead to dehydration, which is detrimental to kidney function, the monitoring of hydration status and kidney function is worthwhile during therapy.
+Long-term kidney health benefits from SGLT2 inhibitors like Farxiga as long as dehydration is avoided.

 Orthostatic hypotension

-A drop in blood pressure precipitated by sitting up or standing up is termed orthostatic hypotension.
+Low blood pressure precipitated by sitting up or standing up is termed orthostatic hypotension.
 A momentary lightheaded or dizzy feeling could occur in mild cases, but fainting could happen in more severe degrees of orthostatic hypotension.
 Fainting brings with it a risk for injuries such as bone fractures.
-The root cause for orthostatic hypotension with SGLT2 inhibitors is likely increased urination leading to a degree of dehydration.
+The root cause of orthostatic hypotension with SGLT2 inhibitors is likely increased urination, which causes loss of body water and leads to a degree of dehydration.
 Accordingly, the prescribing healthcare provider may advise drinking plenty of fluids before starting and during therapy with Farxiga.

 How long do Farxiga side effects last?

-Certain Farxiga side effects may resolve with discontinuation.
+Certain Farxiga adverse effects may resolve with discontinuation.
 Urinary frequency, nausea, and constipation are examples of this category.
-Other Farxiga side effects, like infections and serious allergic reactions, require medical treatment to resolve.
+Other possible side effects, like infections and serious allergic reactions, require medical treatment to resolve.
 A healthcare provider or pharmacist can provide medical advice specific to your condition and symptoms.

 Farxiga contraindications and warnings